gacetta/notes/react.md

 **NOTE:** attributes are named using camelCase in JSX.  so something like `maxlength` in HTML is referred to as `maxLength` in JSX.

 We can use variables to assign attributes using the same `{}` as before.

+---
+## data binding
+---
+JSX does not have built in data binding.
+We build a DOM structure based on the variable data at the time of construction, and render that DOM to the screen.
+If it changes, the DOM is not re-rendered.

+To properly update and render, we have to re-render each time a function is called.
+React is very efficient with "re-rendering the entire page".
+It doesn't actually erase, re-construct and re-render.
+Instead, it figures out the minimum amount of elements that need to be re-rendered and only updates those elements.